 Anxiety can be very difficult to deal with and leave you feeling isolated - but there are effective treatments.
-These include practicing mindfulness, cognitive behavioural therapy, talking therapie as well as medication.
+These include practicing mindfulness, cognitive behavioural therapy, talking therapies as well as medication.
 Seek support from a medical practitioner if you are feeling anxious.

-Depression can be treated with psychological therapy, medication, or lifestyle changes.
+Depression can be treated with psychological therapy, medication or lifestyle changes.
 Again, speak to a medical practitioner if you are struggling.

 If mood swings are beginning to have an impact on your life and personal relationships then take action.
 Don't just ignore them and hope they go away!
-Lifestyle changes - like diet, exercise and stress relieving techniques such as mindfulness - can help you manage your mood.
+Lifestyle changes like diet, exercise and stress-relieving techniques such as mindfulness, can help you manage your mood.

 There are different types of tiredness - but persistent exhaustion that makes life difficult is called fatigue.
 Fatigue can be another symptom of menopause.
-As with the other mental health symptoms discussed there are ways to help yourself with lifestyle or medication.
+As with the other mental health symptoms discussed, there are ways to help yourself with lifestyle or medication.

 Some women struggle with 'brain fog' as they approach and pass through menopause.
 This term describes problems with memory, concentration, attention and learning new things.

 Memory changes with age are completely normal.
 However, as with most symptoms, if changes in memory start having a significant impact on your ability to live your life you should seek help.